GeorgeRudolf/GBSCSI2/README.md

 With thanks to https://decromancer.ca for sponsoring this project; wohali, tr0n, compu85, sabur and luigi30 for testing; and the rest of UHF for their continued enthusiasm and support.

 # HOW TO:
-1. Buy board from decromancer
+1. Buy board from decromancer or [Emmy Bear Retro](https://retro.emmybear.shop)
 2. It arrives at your doorstep ready to use

 OR